The Mission of Temple Sinai David Pregerson Preschool

 Kavod: Honoring All

 Our child-centered approach to learning celebrates the whole child.
 Our staff skillfully celebrates all children through emergent learning and play.
-From the moment they walkin the door, TSP children are actively engaged in dynamic learning through cooking, art, music, drama, science, nature projects, yoga and much more.
-TSP's loving atmosphere helps children develop warm, trusting relationships with peers and teachers.
+From the moment they walkin the door, TSDPP children are actively engaged in dynamic learning through cooking, art, music, drama, science, nature projects, yoga and much more.
+TSDPP's loving atmosphere helps children develop warm, trusting relationships with peers and teachers.

 We have an experienced, diverse staff of early childhood educators.
 As teachers weare lifelong learners and honor our growth as early childhood professionals.
 We continually engage in ongoing professional development through in-service days and staff meetings and attendance at local conferences and workshops.